-Any isolation procedure should generally reflect the following constraints:
+Any isolation should generally reflect the following constraints:

-- To be in accordance with associated NPDC safety manuals and procedures. - All depressurising, draining and pressurising SHALL be done within plant design criteria (temperature, pressure limitations) - Isolation spaces, blind/blank flanged plugs and caps SHALL be of the same class/rating as the pipe work they are being fitted to.
-Procedures are to specify the required class or rating. - New gaskets are to be fitted upstream of isolation spaces and blind flanges. - When a major project, with multiple isolations are performed, a formal debrief is to take place which includes a review of all isolations.
+- To be in accordance with associated NPDC safety manuals and procedures. - All depressurising, draining and pressurising SHALL be done within plant design criteria (temperature, pressure limitations). - Isolation spaces, blind/blank flanged plugs and caps SHALL be of the same class/rating as the pipe work they are being fitted to.
+Isolation Procedures/action (section 5 of IC) are to specify the required class or rating. - New gaskets are to be fitted upstream of isolation spaces and blind flanges. - When a major project, with multiple isolations is performed, a formal debrief is to take place which includes a review of all isolations. - A lock or tag number will be recorded on only one Isolation Procedure (list). - Isolations will only be applied by or removed by competent persons with the direct authority of the Permit Issuer. - No isolation will be removed without the authority of all the PICWS responsible for permits issued against that set of isolations/Isolation Certificate.
+See Test run procedure and checklist in section 9.2 of this procedure.

-9.0 Isolation/De-isolation process.
+8.0 Isolation, Test Run, De-isolation process